 Executive Vice President Stella Li has been direct about BYD's Canadian ambitions.
 "Open to every opportunity" is a phrase she's used publicly in the context of Canadian expansion - which includes not just dealerships but potential factory construction in Canada and interest in acquiring legacy Canadian automakers.
 That last point isn't idle talk.
 BYD has the capital, the manufacturing expertise, and a stated interest in North American production that would sidestep tariff complications entirely.

-Twenty dealerships is a modest start by the standards of established brands, but it's a realistic foundation.
+Twenty dealerships is a modest start by the standards of established brands, but it should still be read as reported planning rather than final published reality.
 The risk for early BYD buyers in Canada is service network coverage outside major urban centres.
-If you're buying a Seal in Saskatoon in 2026, the nearest dealership is going to be a meaningful drive.
+If you're buying a Seal outside an early launch market, the nearest dealership may still be a meaningful drive.
 That's a real consideration, and BYD needs to be honest with buyers about service accessibility as its network develops.

 The Rebate Problem